murkl/arch-os/iso/README.md

 Stock Arch `releng`, patched: boot ➜ Plymouth ➜ Arch OS.
 Nothing in between.

 - Installer and Recovery on the same image
+- The Recovery image beside them, built first out of Arch's minimal `baseline`, for the Installer to write to the disk - **[➜ The Recovery Partition](../docs/REFERENCE.md#the-recovery-partition)**
 - Arch OS Bootsplash (Plymouth)
 - Nord palette and a console font that can draw every mark the interface uses, applied before it draws
 - Networking exactly as the Arch ISO ships it (iwd, systemd-networkd)